 Sales would love marketing to deliver qualified leads, and marketing campaigns begin to look a lot more like sales conversations.
-But the success of your organization depends on these two teams working together.
+But the success of your org depends on these two teams working together.

-To start the conversations at your own company, follow a few key priorities to get the teams better aligned for success
+To start the conversations at your company, there are a few key priorities to get the sales and marketing teams better aligned for success.

 It may sound obvious, but in practice it can be difficult to differentiate whether lead generation and nurturing falls to marketing or sales.
 Parts of the process may fall to either team, and when each team feels like they’re working towards their own goals instead of a shared objective, that can lead to confusion and duplicate or conflicting efforts.